Estimated reading time: 7 minutes

 Diet of crested geckos

 Crested geckos are omnivores eating both plants and animals.
-In the wild, the diet consists mostly of insects, (rotten) fruit, and pollen from flowers.
+The diet consists mainly of insects, (rotten) fruit, and pollen from flowers in the wild.

 In captivity, crested geckos are mostly fed a meal replacement powder that contains most of the necessary nutrients.
-Vitamins and supplements should be added to create a well-balanced diet.
+You should add vitamins and supplements to create a well-balanced diet.
 Insects like crickets can be occasionally fed and fruit and worms should only be fed as a treat (when on a diet based on meal replacement powder or granulate food).

 Diet of bearded dragons